Eomys/MoSQITo/documentation/roughness.md

 The synthetic signals to be used as input for the calculation are generated using the 'test_signal_generation' script, in accordance with the equation (1) from the article.
-The plot below compare the MoSQITo roughness calculations for an amplitude-modulated tones (carrier frequency from 125 to 8000 Hz and modulation frequency of 50 Hz) to the compliance requirements given in the article.
+The plot below compare the MoSQITo roughness calculations for an amplitude-modulated tone (carrier frequency from 125 to 8000 Hz and modulation frequency of 50 Hz) to the compliance requirements given in the article.

-(all compliance plots can be found in the [tests/roughness/output folder](../mosqito/tests/roughness/output)).
+_ (all compliance plots can be found in the [tests/roughness/output folder](../mosqito/tests/roughness/output)).

 ![](../mosqito/tests/roughness/output/test_roughness_dw_fmod50Hz.png)